jspro123/15-466-f19-base4/README.md

-# (TODO: your game's title)

-Author: (TODO: your name)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+# Professional Sniper 7

+Author: Malek Anabtawi

+Design: There is no game.

 Screen Shot:

 ![Screen Shot](screenshot.png)

-How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)
+How To Play: Use the mouse to open the README file.
+(If there actually was a game, right click to scope, left click to shoot)

 Sources:

-(TODO: fill in information about the sources of any **artwork** or **sounds** you used in the game that you did not create yourself.
-Feel free to also credit yourself for things you did make.)
+Well, not much.

+(I was told this was worth points, which is why I'm submitting at all...)

 This game was built with [NEST](NEST.md).